 - The applicant-author must be a student at the time the article was accepted for publication (where relevant).

 - Published paper submissions may not be nominated for both Section awards (Distinguished Scholarly Publication Award and Student Paper Award), nor may they be re-submitted for consideration for future years’ awards.
 Unpublished paper submissions may be nominated for a future award.

 Papers may be submitted either as a pdf or as a link to SocArXiv, the open archive of the social sciences.
 If submitting the paper via SocArXiv, please follow the instructions in the SocArXiv tutorial.
 Be sure to follow the “Sharing your paper” step, to generate the link.
-Please include the link with the nominating letter, for each committee member.
+Please include the link with the nominating letter.